 The Warrants were exercisable only during the period commencing December 7, 2021 (12 months after the consummation of Live Oak's initial public offering) and ending on the earlier of October 19, 2026 (five years after the Closing of the Business Combination) or, in the event of redemption, the corresponding redemption date.
 The Company had the right to redeem not less than all of the outstanding Public Warrants on 30 days' notice, at a redemption price of \$0.01 per Warrant, if the reported closing price of the Common Stock was at least \$18.00 per share for any 20 of 30 trading days ending three business days before the notice of redemption, subject to certain other conditions.
-The Company also had the right to redeem not less than all of the outstanding Public Warrants on 30 days' notice, at a redemption price of \$0.10 per Warrant, if the reported closing price of the Common Stock was at least \$10.00 per share for any 20 of 30 trading days ending three business days before the notice of redemption.
-If the Company elected to exercise the latter right to redeem the Public Warrants for \$0.10 per Warrant, and the reported closing price of the Common Stock was at least \$18.00 per share for any 20 of 30 trading days ending three business days before the notice of redemption, subject to certain other conditions.
+The Company also had the right to redeem not less than all of the outstanding Public Warrants on 30 days' notice, at a redemption price of \$0.10 per Warrant, if the reported closing price of the Common Stock was at least \$10.00 per share for any 20 of 30 trading days ending three business days before the notice of redemption, subject to certain other conditions.
 If the Company elected to exercise the latter right to redeem the Public Warrants for \$0.10 per Warrant, and the reported closing price of the Common Stock was less than \$18.00 per share for any 20 of 30 trading days ending three business days before the notice of redemption, the Company was required to concurrently redeem the Private Placement Warrants on the same terms.
-In addition, in such event, holders of Warrants subject to redemption would have the right to exercise their Warrants on a "cashless" basis, whereby they would receive a fractional number of shares of Common Stock per Warrant exercised before the redemption fair Market Value") and the time period between the redemption date and the original e
+In addition, in such event, holders of Warrants subject to redemption would have the right to exercise their Warrants on a "cashless" basis, whereby they would receive a fractional number of shares of Common Stock per Warrant exercised before the redemption date, based on the volume weighted average price of the Common Stock for the 10 trading days following notice of redemption (the "Redemption Fair Market Value") and the time period between the redemption date and the original expiration of the Warrants in the absence of redemption.